Lesson 1 of 6

 WHEN WAS IT WRITTEN?

-The first two chapters read like some of the older narratives in Genesis or Samuel.
-Job is mentioned as a figure known to Ezekiel (Ezekiel 14:14, 20).
-Most of the book shows signs that it was written much later, at the time of exile or soon after.
-And the Elihu chapters could be still later.
+It is difficult to know when Job was written.
+The first two chapters read like some of the older narratives in Genesis.
+Job is mentioned as a legendary figure known to the 6th century BCE prophet Ezekiel (Ezekiel 14:14, 20).
+Most of the book, however, shows signs that it was written around the time of Ezekiel; that is, at the time of exile or soon after.
+And the Elihu chapters (32-37) could have been written even later.

 WHAT’S IT ABOUT?

-Job is a good and pious man who suffers unbearable tragedies, and he and his friends try to figure out why such disasters should happen to him.
+Job is a good and righteous man who suffers unbearable tragedies; he and his friends try to figure out why such disasters have happened to him.
+The book addresses the perennial problem of the suffering of the innocent.

 HOW DO I READ IT?

 Job mentions no historical dates or persons and takes place in a strange land.
-The book is not history, but a literally timeless story and a series of enduring dialogues that address theological questions that forever elude simple answers.
-Although the questions have profound pastoral implications, neither is the book primarily about immediate pastoral care.
+The book, in other words, is not history, but something more like a thought experiment.
+It consists of a series of enduring dialogues that address theological questions that forever elude simple answers.
+Although the questions have profound pastoral implications, the book is not primarily about immediate pastoral care.
 It is a long and complicated book that wrestles with serious theological issues.
 Job contains much repetition and some passages that are difficult to understand.
 Be sure to use a study Bible that will give you some help.
-Pay attention to who is speaking: Job, one of the counselors, Satan, God.
-Start with the prologue (chapters 1-2), then the first cycle of the dialogue (chapters 3-14), and then go to the God speeches (chapters 38-41).
+Pay attention to who is speaking: Job, one of the counselors, the Satan, or God.
+The different speakers have different perspectives, and readers are not meant to give equal weight to each perspective.
+In the dialogue between these different speakers, however, the reader can discern some helpful responses to the problem of suffering.